ecabreja623/PutMeOn/README.md

 - Create a profile page that displays their data
 - Search for other users/friends
 - Create, delete, and update playlists
+- List playlists
-- Create, delete, and update users
+- Create and delete users
 - List users
-- List playlists

 ## Design